The Official Census Blog

 What’s next?

 We believe that all Census resources should be manageable in code.
 SQL Models are our first step on this journey, but Entities, Segments, and Syncs are also critical resources to manage in code on our roadmap.
-Join the beta now, and be kept up-to-date on our progress in enabling git- and code-based workflows to manage these Census resources.
+Try the feature now, and be kept up-to-date on our progress in enabling git- and code-based workflows to manage these Census resources.

 Related articles